Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: Introduction

-Recent numerical work, however, suggests that the effective bulk viscosity due to Urca processes inside of neutron stars could potentially lead to appreciable physical effects during the late inspiral and merger of neutron stars~\cite{Alford:2017rxf,Most:2021zvc,Most:2022yhe}, even in the absence of tidal locking.
-Given this motivation, here we re-examine the impact dissipative effects could have on the gravitational-wave phase of neutron star binaries.
+In this work, we revisit the calculation of tidal dissipation in neutron star binaries.
 In our analysis, we consider a general parametrization of the tidal response of a neutron star that includes its leading-order dissipative response.
-We ultimately find that, even in the absence of tidal locking, viscous effects enter the gravitational-wave phase of quasi-circular binaries at 4PN order.
+We ultimately find that, even in the absence of tidal locking, dissipative effects enter the gravitational-wave phase of quasi-circular binaries at 4PN order.
 By itself, this result is not new; tidal dissipative effects are known to appear at 4PN order in black hole binaries \cite{Poisson:1994yf,Tagoshi:1997jy,Alvi:2001mx}.
-Unlike earlier work though, we find that tidal dissipative effects may be observable for neutron star binaries (analogous to the case for the tidal Love number) because the viscous corrections receive a large finite-size enhancement through inverse powers of the neutron star compactness.
-From this, we show that dissipative effects could potentially be measurable during the inspiral with current ground-based gravitational-wave detectors.
+Unlike earlier work though, we find that values of tidal dissipation much smaller than those needed to tidally lock a neutron star before merger could lead to an observable imprint on the gravitational wave phase of neutron star binaries.
+This essentially arises because the tidal dissipation parameter that enters the phase receives a large finite-size enhancement (analagous to the case for the tidal Love number).